World-class research. Ultimate impact.

 PMCID: all published articles receive a PMCID

-Heart Failure and Transplantation welcomes submissions of the following article types: Case Report, Clinical Study Protocol, Clinical Trial, Correction, Editorial, General Commentary, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.
+Heart Failure and Transplantation welcomes submissions of the following article types: Case Report, Clinical Trial, Correction, Editorial, General Commentary, Mini Review, Opinion, Original Research, Perspective, Review, Study Protocol and Systematic Review.

 All manuscripts must be submitted directly to the section Heart Failure and Transplantation, where they are peer-reviewed by the Associate and Review Editors of the specialty section.